SaurabhSinghRbz/fitness-react-project/README.md

 - Exercise can help with relaxation and sleep quality.
 - Improve Your Ability to do Daily Activities and Prevent Falls.
 - Increase Your Chances of Living Longer.

+# _About Project_

+This website is not a clone of any other website.
+This is a simple body exercise app.
+It contains more than a thousand exercises.

+## Features of website :

+- On the landing page, you will see a simple navigation bar and a simple slider below it.
+- On the landing page, there is a category section containing all the categories, by which you can filter out exercises.
+- On the landing page, you will see a search box, from there you can search for any exercise and if it causes any error it will reflect you with a proper massage.
+- On clicking on any exercise, it will redirect you to another page, where you can see details of this exercise.
+- On the exercise information page, you will be seeing related videos to that exercise.
+- On the exercise information page, you will see similar exercises and similar equipment exercises.